adap/flower/doc/source/ref-changelog.md

   After a [request for feedback](https://github.com/adap/flower/issues/1534) from the community, the Flower open-source project introduces optional collection of *anonymous* usage metrics to make well-informed decisions to improve Flower.
 Doing this enables the Flower team to understand how Flower is used and what challenges users might face.

-  **Flower is a friendly framework for collaborative AI and data science.** Staying true to this statement, Flower makes it easy to disable telemetry for users that do not want to share anonymous usage metrics.
+  **Flower is a friendly framework for collaborative AI and data science.** Staying true to this statement, Flower makes it easy to disable telemetry for users who do not want to share anonymous usage metrics.
 [Read more.](https://flower.dev/docs/telemetry.html).

 - **Introduce (experimental) Driver API** ([#1520](https://github.com/adap/flower/pull/1520), [#1525](https://github.com/adap/flower/pull/1525), [#1545](https://github.com/adap/flower/pull/1545), [#1546](https://github.com/adap/flower/pull/1546), [#1550](https://github.com/adap/flower/pull/1550), [#1551](https://github.com/adap/flower/pull/1551), [#1567](https://github.com/adap/flower/pull/1567))